texttics/texttics-site/readme.md

 * [x] **IDNA Compression** (`corp.㏅.com`) -> **HIGH**
 * [x] **Lexical Stutter** (`adminadmin`) -> **MEDIUM**
 * [x] **Math/Tag Evasion** (`𝐀𝐝𝐦𝐢𝐧`) -> **CRITICAL**

+🛡️ Addendum #8: The "Stage 1.5" Adversarial Intelligence Upgrade

+Session Goal: To transition the tool from a "Passive Structural Profiler" (what characters are) to an "Active Forensic Hunter" (detecting specific patterns of evasion, spoofing, and injection).
+This upgrade integrates insights from five seminal security papers (2018–2025) on RAG Poisoning, IDN Masquerading, and AI Agent Exfiltration.

+1. Architectural Philosophy: "Physics vs. Judgment"

+We enforced a strict architectural boundary to maintain the tool's integrity as a "Lab Instrument":

+Stage 1 (The Detectors): Pure, neutral "Physics Engines" that report observable facts (e.g., "This string contains ANSI codes").
+They never assign risk scores.

+Stage 1.5 (The Auditors): A "Policy Layer" that interprets those facts through specific heuristics (e.g., "ANSI codes in a prompt context = High Risk").
+This ensures we don't conflate capability with intent.

+2. New Forensic Modules

+A. The "Token Fracture" Scanner (The Persian Defense)

+Source: The Hidden Threat in Plain Text (2025).

+The Threat: Attackers insert invisible characters inside keywords (e.g., vio<ZWSP>lent) to break LLM tokenization and bypass safety filters.

+The Defense: A script-aware engine detects [Alpha] + [Invisible] + [Alpha] patterns.

+The "Persian Defense": Crucially, we implemented a whitelist for complex scripts (Arabic, Syriac, N'Ko, etc.) where ZWJ/ZWNJ are legitimate orthographic tools.
+This prevents false positives on non-Latin languages, respecting global typography while catching Latin evasion attempts.

+B. The "Injection Pattern" Matcher

+Source: Exploiting Web Search Tools of AI Agents...
+(2025).

+The Threat: "Indirect Prompt Injection" via web content.

+The Defense:

+ANSI Escape Detection: Flags terminal control sequences (\x1b[...]) used to manipulate logs or model output (proven 12% success rate).

+Imperative Overrides: Detects structural patterns of "Jailbreak" syntax (e.g., "Ignore previous instructions", "System Prompt Override").

+Tool Chaining: Identifies syntax designed to hijack agent tools (e.g., "Search for X and send to URL").

+C. The Domain Structure Scanner (IDN Masquerading)

+Source: Large Scale Detection of IDN Domain Name Masquerading (2018).

+The Threat: Homoglyph spoofing in Internationalized Domain Names.

+The Defense:

+Script Mixing: Detects labels mixing conflicting scripts (e.g., Latin + Cyrillic) which is a primary phishing indicator.

+Pseudo-Delimiters: specific detection of characters that mimic structural syntax (e.g., U+2024 One Dot Leader mimicking .).

+Skeleton Collision: Flags when a non-ASCII domain's visual skeleton matches a pure ASCII string.

+D. The "Legal Clarity" Inspector

+Source: Emojis: An Approach to Interpretation (2024).

+The Threat: Courts misinterpreting emojis due to cross-platform rendering differences.

+The Defense:

+Decomposition View: The Inspector now breaks down emoji sequences into their "Bill of Materials" (Base + Glue + Modifier).

+Ambiguity Flag: Explicitly warns users if an emoji lacks a specific Variation Selector (VS16) or Emoji Presentation property, signaling that it may render as text on some devices and color graphics on others.

+3. "Sidecar" Implementation Strategy

+To protect the stability of the existing codebase, these features were implemented as an Additive Sidecar:

+Isolated Engines: New logic resides in standalone functions (scan_token_fracture_safe, scan_injection_vectors).

+Soft Merge: Results are computed in parallel and merged into the final report only at the last step.

+Zero Regression: Existing "Stage 1" logic remains untouched and authoritative.